GRAND CANYON SOUTH RIM

 Getting there requires dedication: navigating the rock face of the Inner Gorge, crossing the Colorado River via a suspension bridge and descending 10 miles below the rim.
 Along the way, switchbacks urge riders to keep moving forward towards adventures waiting to delight.

 Like the golden hour that serves as this natural cathedral’s sunset.
 Temptation to linger over canyon views will be strong.
-There’s still 1,200,000 acres to explore.
+There are still 1,200,000 acres to explore.
 Buckle in and cover ground through a Jeep tour that showcases the nature, history and culture of the Grand Canyon.

 Strike off the beaten path on two wheels versus four, with a course set for Yaki Point or Hermit’s Rest.
 How inspiring is the terrain?
 Just ask the newly-anointed junior rangers in the throng.
 What they’ll say?
-Let the Grand Canyon...To pursue even greater heights
+Let the Grand Canyon elevate you to pursue even greater heights via planes or helicopters or skydiving.

 Soon you’ll begin to question -- is that the beat of your heart?
 Or the canyon’s?